Refresh, cleanse, and heal with this natural, homemade mouthwash that is alcohol-free, inexpensive, and super easy to make yourself!

-There is a study that helps support the idea of using a mouthwash with essential oils in it to help reduce plaque and gingivitis.
-The patients with gingivitis in the study that used an essential oil containing mouthwash along with their brushing and flossing had significantly lower amounts of gingivitis and plaque than those that either didn’t use a mouth rinse or those that used one without essential oils.
+There is a study that helps support the idea of using a mouthwash with essential oils to help reduce plaque and gingivitis.
+The patients with gingivitis who used a mouthwash containing essential oils along with brushing and flossing had less gingivitis and plaque than those who didn’t use mouthwash or used one without essential oils.

-If you are concerned, you can leave the essential oils out, or just save them for moments when you are dealing with dental pain, gingivitis, or inflammation of any other type.
+If you are still concerned, you can leave the essential oils out.
+Or, just save them for moments when you are dealing with dental pain, gingivitis, or inflammation of any other type.

 Homemade Natural Mouthwash

 - Add all of the ingredients to a storage bottle and mix thoroughly.

 - Shake before each use to help disperse the oils and any baking soda or traces of salt that may have settled to the bottom of the bottle.